-How to get time off for a job interview | Main Region

 How to get time off for a job interview

-Four things to consider when trying to get time off work for a job interview
+What to consider when trying to get time off work for a job interview

 If you work flexible hours, or often work remotely, getting time off to attend an interview is usually relatively straightforward.
-However, if you are primarily office-based or if you are required to be in the office on the very same day as your scheduled job interview, it might be trickier to book the time in without worrying about the ramifications of doing so.
+However, if you are primarily office-based or if you are required to be in the office on the same day as your scheduled job interview, it might be trickier to book the time in without worrying about the ramifications of doing so.

 If you’re actively and regularly job searching, it might be a good idea to schedule a couple of interviews on one day, in order to use your time most effectively.